 Patrick "Pat" Mulligan was an NYPD police officer who had the misfortune of running across the supervillain Carnage, who had just spawned a baby symbiote.
 Too weak to kill them, Carnage bonded the infant symbiote to Patrick and left, intending to kill them once he regained his strength.
 When the symbiote matured, Venom named it Toxin, but when he realized that not only was it more powerful than both himself and Carnage combined but that it was unlikely to aid him in his crusade against Spider-Man, he joined with Carnage in trying to kill it.
 Pat accepted his bond with the symbiote and joined forces with Spider-Man and Black Cat in defeating them, and on a number of other occasions, leaving his family behind in order to tame the symbiote, eventually succeeding after stopping himself from killing Razorfist, who had killed Pat's father.
 Pat made a deal with the infantile symbiote: in exchange for complete control of its powers, it could take over his body for two hours a day, provided it didn't commit crimes.
 Pat was listed as one of the Civil War Initiative's potential recruits, but was ultimately beaten to death in a gutter by Blackheart, who stole the symbiote.
 Crime Master later re-stole the symbiote and bonded it to Eddie Brock, who was initially taken over by the symbiote but later tamed it himself and used it to return to his Lethal Protector lifestyle.

-An Arm and a Leg: Tanis lost her right arm during a shootout between police and the Doppelgänger.
+An Arm and a Leg: Tanis lost her right arm during a shootout between the Iron Rangers and the Doppelgänger.
 She later cut off the replacement upon realizing it was "infected" by Carnage's spawn, though she allowed it to return to her.

 Arm Cannon: Can fuse her arms to guns to give herself these.